Soka Gakkai International: Cultural institutions

-The Soka Gakkai's subsidiary organizations also have a social presence.
-Several educational institutions were either founded by the Soka Gakkai or were inspired by the educational writings of the Soka Gakkai's three presidents.
-The Min-On Concert Association is a subsidiary of the Soka Gakkai which Ikeda established in 1963.
-It claims to sponsor over 1100 concerts each year.

 The Min-On Concert Association is a subsidiary of the Soka Gakkai established in 1963.
 It claims to sponsor over 1100 concerts each year.

-Ikeda also founded the Tokyo Fuji Art Museum in 1983.
+Daisaku Ikeda also founded the Tokyo Fuji Art Museum in 1983.
 It houses collections of western and oriental art, and has participated in exchanges with museums around the world.

 Performance art

 Soka Gakkai considers dance and other genres of performance art to be a major aspect of its peace activities.
 It has a long tradition of "culture festivals", originating in the 1950s, which take the form of group gymnastics, marching bands, traditional ensembles, orchestras, ballet, or choral presentations.
-The Soka Gakkai perceives these activities as vehicles for its members to experience the skills of cooperating with others, opportunities to engage in the personal discipline that performing arts provide, and occasions to overcome obstacles and to undertake one's own "human revolution".
-They enhance peer networks and understanding of and commitment to the goals of the organization.
-In addition, they are viewed as expressions of Buddhist humanism and are aligned to the Soka Gakkai's ideals about creating a peaceful and more humane society.

-The tradition, which began in Japan, has been copied in other Soka Gakkai organizations in the world.

-The organization's musical and dance wings are organized into ensembles or groups in the local and national levels and are categorized as: